 The Calamondin lime is a cross between a sour, loose skinned mandarin and a kumquat, therefore technically making it an orangequat.

 Salanova® lettuce is a full-sized variety developed for the baby lettuce market.
 Botanically these varieties are scientifically known as Lactuca sativa.

 Inventory, lb : 0

-Vidalia onions are available from late April through late June.
+Vidalia® onions are available from mid Spring through late Summer.

 Recipes that include Vidalia Onions.
 One is easiest, three is harder.

 |Becky's Best Bites||Vegan French Onion Dip with Dill|

 |Just a Pinch||Sweet Onion Au Gratin with Parmesan and Sherry|

 People have spotted Vidalia Onions using the Specialty Produce app for iPhone and Android.